lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-hips.rst

 * G: **Color table** menu to choose a different color map.
 * H: **Recenter** by entering coordinates for the desired display center.
 * I: **Spatial selection** (not currently active for HiPS maps).
-* J: **Overlays** manipulation to change the options or color for the HEALpix and points overlay.
+* J: **Overlays** manipulation to change the options or color for the HEALPix and points overlay.
 * K: **Image lock** and alignment (tools for when multiple images are displayed).
 * L: **Expand panel** to have the coverage chart take the full browser window.

 **5. Zoom in.**
-Above C in Figure 1, click the "zoom in" icon (magnifying glass with a + inside) 5-6 times to zoom in, until individual object markers are displayed instead of the HEALpix grid (Figure 2).
+Above C in Figure 1, click the "zoom in" icon (magnifying glass with a + inside) 5-6 times to zoom in, until individual object markers are displayed instead of the HEALPix grid (Figure 2).

 **6. Select a single object.**
 Click on any individual marker, and notice that it's row will be highlighted orange in the table panel and its symbol will be orange in the active chart (Figure 2).